gadicc/wmd/README.md

 "Deploy Meteor with Meteor".
 A web interface to bring up new cloud servers, handle deployments (via github), load-balance, scale-on-demand, etc.  A work in progress.

+Meant to handle private code.
+You run your own WMP server for all your own projects.
+This is not intended to be cloud-hosted and offer deployment services to others (which is against the license).
 PLEASE READ "IMPORTANT NOTES", BELOW.

 Copyright (c) 2014 Gadi Cohen, see license below.